Pylons/deform/docs/basics.rst

-Each schema node object has a required *type*, an optional *preparer* for adjusting data after deserialization, an optional *validator* for deserialized prepared data, an optional *default*, an optional *missing*, an optional *title*, an optional *description*, and a slightly less optional *name*.
+Each schema node object has a required *type*, an optional *preparer* for adjusting data after deserialization, an optional *validator* for deserialized prepared data, an optional *default*, an optional *missing*, an optional *title*, an optional *description*, a slightly less optional *name* and an optional *autofocus*.
 It also accepts *arbitrary* keyword arguments, which are attached directly as attributes to the node instance.

 The *type* of a schema node indicates its data type (such as :class:`colander.Int` or :class:`colander.String`).